Quartett at Linbury Studio Theatre

 The music is provided live by top-notch orchestra the London Sinfonietta.
 Despite all the discord on stage as the Marquise and Valmont find that their extremity leads them to grizzly death, the music is strangely beautiful and atmospheric, almost otherworldly.
 Francesconi is a well-known and internationally regarded composer and conductor, and yet this opera is his London debut.
 The stage splits the audience in two, a broken bridge over the orchestra pit.
 Reactions also seem to be split, with some of the audience finding it all just too offensive and too far away from actual singing.
 It’s both beautiful and ugly.

-Quartett is at the Linbury Studio Theatre, Royal Opera House until 28th June 2014, for further information or to book visit here.
+Quartett is at the Linbury Studio Theatre, Royal Opera House until 28th June 2014.
+For further information or to book visit the theatre’s website here.